 These may be experienced days after the tick bite.
 Unfortunately, many other ailments are also characterized by these symptoms.
 Without a rash, infected individuals surmise that it’s just flu.

-Lyme disease and mold toxicity may also occur at the same time, and one can obscure the other during diagnostic procedure.
+Lyme disease and mold toxicity may also occur at the same time, and one can obscure the other during the diagnostic procedures.

 But palpitations can also be a manifestation that the bacteria have entered the tissues of the heart.
 This is called “Lyme carditis”, which is a life-threatening complication of Lyme disease.